chidiwilliams/rss-buttondown/README.md

 # rss-buttondown

-Publishes recent posts from an RSS feed to Buttondown.
+Creates Buttondown newsletter drafts from an RSS feed.

 ## Installation